Peace lilies are pretty tough. But pests can still affect them and cause anything from yellow leaves to no growth.

 Maintain Humidity Levels

-- Misting: Mist your plant daily focusing on the undersides of leaves.
+- Misting: Mist your plant daily.
+Again focus on the undersides of the leaves.

-- Humidity Tray: Place a shallow tray filled with water and pebbles under the plant pot.
-The evaporating water raises humidity around the plant.
+- Humidity Tray: Put a shallow tray filled with water and pebbles under the pot.
+As the water evaporates from it it increases the humidity.

-- Use a Humidifier: Consider placing a small humidifier nearby to maintain a stable humidity level during dry seasons.
+- Use a Humidifier: You can put a small humidifier near your peace lily and it will keep the humidity stable during dry seasons.

 Quarantine New Plants

-Inspect new plants before bringing them home and quarantine them for 2–3 weeks to be sure they are pest-free.
-This minimizes the risk of introducing new pests to your peace lilies.
+Inspect any new plants you get before you bring them into your home and quarantine them for 2 to 3 weeks so you can be sure they are free of pests.
+This way you aren’t going to spread any to your peace lilies.

 Regular Inspections